MorenoLaQuatra/Auto-Scientific-Annotation/README.md

 - The `annotations` folder contains the output of the automatic annotation described in the paper [link to the paper](link).
 For each paper the annotations are proposed in a `.tsv` where each line is formatted as: `citation_id  citation_type`.
 - The `hyp_facet_summaries` directory contains one subfolder for each paper in the test set.
 Each subfolder contains the proposed facet summaries by different regression models.
 - The `ref_facet_summaries` directory contains the gold facet summaries for each pair paper - citation facet.
+- The `reproducibility` directory contains the train/test key split to reproduce the results of the paper.

 ## Annotation examples